Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 Temperature Chain Visualizations

 Each subplot shows one temperature level in the ladder.
-Chain 1 (top-left, β=1.0) always samples
+Chain 1 (top-left, β=1.0)

-and explore more freely.
+sample progressively flattened distributions and explore more freely.

 Parallel Tempering Diagnostics